 Fyke net fisheries targeting catadromous species in Eel Management Units as specified in Council Regulation 1100/2007, i.e. in coastal waters in the Baltic Sea.
-(FYK\CAT\0\0\0) The coastal fike net fishery targeting eel is catching both yellow and silver eel Biological sampling

-The coastal fyke net fishery targeting eel is catching both yellow and silver eel.
-Biological sampling of this fishery is proposed to focus on estimation on regional differences in demographics, growth and mortality in regional sub-populations.
+(FYK\CAT\0\0\0) As the commercial fyke net fishery will be closed in 2012, biological sampling of yellow eel from existing surveys is proposed to focus on estimation on regional differences in demographics, growth and mortality in regional sub-populations.
 The primary objective of the sampling is to detect early responses to management actions and to obtain data for assessment of escapement in regions where direct monitoring of silver eel migration is not possible.
 For details -see section d.